Why Biden's Justice Department Is Backing Trump-Era Positions

 After the outcry, Garland announced on Monday that the DOJ will tighten rules around when legislators’ information can be subpoenaed, and directed the Inspector General to conduct an independent investigation.
 “As I stated during my confirmation hearing, political or other improper considerations must play no role in any investigative or prosecutorial decisions,” Garland said in a statement on Monday.
 “Consistent with our commitment to the rule of law, we must ensure that full weight is accorded to separation-of-powers concerns moving forward.”

 It’s a difficult line for Garland to walk.
 He’s tasked with restoring faith in the department and its nonpartisan reputation, while meeting calls for greater transparency and accountability.
-And if the DOJ swings too hard in the opposite direction and starts sharply scrutinizing everything that transpired under Trump, that could also dangerously politicize the office even further, Rogers says.
+And if the DOJ swings too hard in the opposite direction and starts sharply scrutinizing everything that transpired under Trump, that could also dangerously politicize the office even further, Rodgers says.

 She believes Garland’s is succeeding in steering the Department in a better direction.
-“You may or may not agree with what the DOJ is doing in any particular case, but I think if you can have confidence that it’s working in the right way,” says Rogers.
+“You may or may not agree with what the DOJ is doing in any particular case, but I think if you can have confidence that it’s working in the right way,” says Rodgers.
 “That’s at least a huge step back towards where we need to be.”

 Others, however, argue that he’s at risk of overcorrecting.
 “He is like the Dad who coaches his own child in Little League and benches him even though he is the best player,” says McQuade.
 “He may be successful in proving how fair he is, but if his team loses the game, no one is happy.”